Improwised/kb.repairrabbit.github.io/content/appointments/how-to-create-new-appointment.md

 ![new appointment for existing customer2](/images/appointments/appointntment_search.png)

-Fill in the required details
+Fill in the required details about the prodcuct repair.

 ![new appointment for existing customer2](/images/appointments/appointment_filldetail.png)